 5. The Penny Arcade Donation

-Jackette offered ten thousand dollars to the charity of choice of anyone who made a game representing the murder of Take Two boss Paul Eibeler.
+Jackette offered ten thousand dollars to the charity of choice of anyone who made a game representing the murder of Take-Two boss Paul Eibeler.
 When he was taken up on the offer he cunningly revealed that the entire “offering to give money to charity” thing was satire.
 A revolutionary new form of satire, not the definition of satire shared by dictionaries, or the rest of the English speaking world, but instead defined by Jackisha as “dangling money in front of people in need and whipping it away at the last moment.
 Also, lying and chickening out of things in an incredibly public manner.”

 The makers of gaming webcomic Penny Arcade donated the money on his behalf to the Child’s Play charity for sick children.
 There are many ways to interpret people spending five figures to make up for your bad debt: shame, guilt, withdrawal from public life to atone in a remote monastery.
-Jack opted for to call the police.
+Jack opted to call the police.
 On the grounds that two men donated their own money to charity.
 Also, the case had about as much chance of success as a souffle-based armor-piercing bullet, showing Jack’s keen legal acumen and the way he certainly doesn’t use the due process of a free country as a club to threaten people with.

-6. Chickens out of fake debate
+6. Chickens out of the fake debate

-Thompson kept up his “Being a lying coward in public” streak in 2008 by challenging, nay, daring the simula-Samuel L Jackson of Newsgroper to a debate.
+Thompson kept up his “Being a lying coward in public” streak in 2008 by challenging, nay, daring the Simula-Samuel L Jackson of Newsgroper to a debate.
 When he was taken up on the offer, well, guess what happened.

-We can understand running from a fight from the real Samuel L Jackson.
+We can understand running from a flight from the real Samuel L Jackson.
 That’s the only sensible option – at the last count he’s a renegade FBI SHIELD agent Jedi Samurai Mob Enforcer who plays by his own rules, and on top of all that, he’s Samuel Goddamn Jackson.
 But a fake Jackson?
 Here’s a hint, Jacki, because it’s become clear you don’t understand this technology stuff: the people pretending to be tough online are pretty much the opposite.
 Somebody pretending to be Sam L is likeliest the whitest, palest inoffensive non-mofo you’ll find outside the albino ward of an osteoporosis hospital.

 7. NIMF tells him to get lost